RogierdeRuijter/astro-turborepo-inheritance/README.md

 ### Notes

 - Server side rendering `output: server` has to be active for this error to occur.
+- Both the Astro import and the Lit import are required for the error to occur.

 ## Inheritance that causes the problem